vamsi3/zen/docs/math/sieve.md

 **Time Complexity:** $O(n \ln \ln n)$

+The below analysis is for the case when the highlighted line above starts with `j = 2 * i`.

 To prove this, notice that the number of iterations are something like $O(n)+\sum_{p \le n} \frac{n}{p}$ where $p$ is a prime.
 Well, Merten's Second Theorem states that $\sum_{p \le n} \frac{1}{p} = \ln \ln n + O(1)$

 ## Segmented Sieve